1999 Martha's Vineyard plane crash: Possible contributing factors

-The NTSB suggested that Kennedy's rocky marriage may have contributed to a source of stress by the time of the crash.
-Additionally, Kennedy's magazine, George, was in serious financial trouble.
-According to the Aeronautical Information Manual (AIM): "stress from everyday living can impair pilot performance, often in subtle ways.
-Distractions can so interfere with judgment that unwarranted risks are taken, such as flying into deteriorating weather conditions to keep on schedule."

 Pilot distraction

 From 8:49 p.m., about ten minutes after departure, and for a five-minute period lasting until 8:54 p.m., Kennedy's plane flew in the same vicinity as American Airlines Flight 1484, a Fokker 100, which was on approach to Westchester County Airport (HPN).
 The traffic collision avoidance system (TCAS) sounded on the Fokker 100, leading to some discussion between the Fokker and the New York approach controller (ATC).
 However, the interaction ended with American Airlines Flight 1484 reporting to ATC that they believed the other plane was a Piper and that the TCAS warning was resolved.
 No corrective action was reported to have been taken by ATC nor Flight 1484.
-It is not known if Kennedy was aware of, or distracted by, the incident.
+It is not known if Kennedy was aware of, or distracted by, the disaster.

 Late departure

 The flight was originally scheduled for daylight hours but had to be postponed after Kennedy's sister-in-law was delayed at work.
 Heavy traffic further delayed Kennedy's flight and pushed it back until after dark.
 Originally planned to depart at 6:00 p.m., Kennedy's plane departed at 8:39 p.m. instead, nearly a half-hour past sunset.
 At the time of the takeoff, the moon was just above the horizon and provided very little illumination.